Walmart Inc. (WMT) To Go Ex-Dividend on December 13th

-Walmart Inc. (NYSE:WMT – Get Free Report) declared a quarterly dividend on Friday, February 23rd, Wall Street Journal reports.
-Investors of record on Friday, December 13th will be given a dividend of 0.2075 per share by the retailer on Monday, January 6th.
-This represents a $0.83 dividend on an annualized basis and a yield of 0.47%.
-The ex-dividend date of this dividend is Friday, December 13th.
+Walmart Inc. (NYSE:WMT – Get Free Report) declared a quarterly dividend on Monday, February 26th, Wall Street Journal reports.
+Shareholders of record on Friday, December 13th will be paid a dividend of 0.2075 per share by the retailer on Monday, January 6th.
+This represents a $0.83 annualized dividend and a yield of 1.39%.
+The ex-dividend date is Friday, December 13th.

-Walmart has increased its dividend by an average of 1.8% annually over the last three years.
-Walmart has a dividend payout ratio of 10.7% indicating that its dividend is sufficiently covered by earnings.
-Analysts expect Walmart to earn $7.66 per share next year, which means the company should continue to be able to cover its $0.83 annual dividend with an expected future payout ratio of 10.8%.
+Walmart has raised its dividend payment by an average of 1.8% per year over the last three years.
+Walmart has a dividend payout ratio of 10.7% meaning its dividend is sufficiently covered by earnings.
+Equities analysts expect Walmart to earn $2.55 per share next year, which means the company should continue to be able to cover its $0.83 annual dividend with an expected future payout ratio of 32.5%.

-In other news, EVP John D. Rainey sold 1,000 shares of the company’s stock in a transaction that occurred on Friday, December 1st.
-The stock was sold at an average price of $154.06, for a total transaction of $154,060.00.
-Following the transaction, the executive vice president now directly owns 166,735 shares of the company’s stock, valued at $25,687,194.10.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-In related news, Director S Robson Walton sold 4,895,109 shares of the company’s stock in a transaction on Friday, February 23rd.
-The stock was sold at an average price of $175.84, for a total transaction of $860,755,966.56.
-Following the completion of the sale, the director now owns 218,799,087 shares in the company, valued at $38,473,631,458.08.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Also, EVP John D. Rainey sold 1,000 shares of the company’s stock in a transaction on Friday, December 1st.
-The stock was sold at an average price of $154.06, for a total value of $154,060.00.
-Following the sale, the executive vice president now owns 166,735 shares of the company’s stock, valued at approximately $25,687,194.10.
+In other Walmart news, EVP John D. Rainey sold 3,000 shares of the stock in a transaction dated Friday, December 1st.
+The shares were sold at an average price of $51.35, for a total transaction of $154,060.00.
+Following the transaction, the executive vice president now directly owns 500,205 shares in the company, valued at approximately $25,687,194.10.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+In other news, EVP John D. Rainey sold 3,000 shares of the firm’s stock in a transaction dated Friday, December 1st.
+The shares were sold at an average price of $51.35, for a total value of $154,060.00.
+Following the sale, the executive vice president now directly owns 500,205 shares in the company, valued at approximately $25,687,194.10.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, Director S Robson Walton sold 663 shares of the firm’s stock in a transaction dated Wednesday, December 6th.
+The shares were sold at an average price of $51.93, for a total transaction of $34,431.80.
+Following the completion of the sale, the director now owns 694,139,220 shares in the company, valued at $36,048,963,492.
 The disclosure for this sale can be found here.
-Insiders have sold 13,083,498 shares of company stock valued at $2,215,508,281 over the last ninety days.
-46.51% of the stock is owned by company insiders.
+Insiders have sold a total of 36,950,694 shares of company stock worth $2,095,586,475 in the last three months.
+Corporate insiders own 46.51% of the company’s stock.

-Several analysts have recently weighed in on the company.
-Barclays boosted their price target on Walmart from $167.00 to $180.00 and gave the stock an “overweight” rating in a report on Thursday.
-Stephens boosted their price target on Walmart from $185.00 to $190.00 and gave the stock an “overweight” rating in a report on Monday, November 13th.
-Morgan Stanley reduced their target price on Walmart from $170.00 to $168.00 and set an “overweight” rating on the stock in a report on Friday, November 17th.
-StockNews.com upgraded Walmart from a “buy” rating to a “strong-buy” rating in a report on Wednesday.
-Finally, Guggenheim upped their target price on Walmart from $190.00 to $200.00 and gave the company a “buy” rating in a report on Wednesday.
-Five investment analysts have rated the stock with a hold rating, twenty-six have assigned a buy rating and one has assigned a strong buy rating to the company.
-According to data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and a consensus price target of $184.59.
+Several brokerages recently issued reports on WMT.
+Stifel Nicolaus boosted their target price on shares of Walmart from $56.33 to $58.33 and gave the company a “hold” rating in a research report on Friday, February 16th.
+StockNews.com upgraded shares of Walmart from a “buy” rating to a “strong-buy” rating in a research report on Wednesday, February 21st.
+BMO Capital Markets dropped their target price on shares of Walmart from $60.00 to $58.33 and set an “outperform” rating for the company in a research report on Friday, November 17th.
+Royal Bank of Canada restated an “outperform” rating and set a $56.00 target price on shares of Walmart in a research report on Friday, November 17th.
+Finally, JPMorgan Chase & Co. upped their target price on shares of Walmart from $54.33 to $58.67 and gave the stock a “neutral” rating in a research report on Monday, February 19th.
+Five equities research analysts have rated the stock with a hold rating, twenty-six have assigned a buy rating and one has given a strong buy rating to the company’s stock.
+According to data from MarketBeat, Walmart currently has an average rating of “Moderate Buy” and an average price target of $61.03.

 About Walmart